Thank you for visiting Richmond University Medical Center. View our VISITOR POLICY

 Prevention Strategies

 Early detection is critical to the successful treatment of breast cancer.
 All women should perform regular breast self-exams to identify any lumps or changes in the breast tissue.
 Our experienced medical team can offer more information about how to properly perform these exams and will conduct a physical exam of the breast tissue annually.
-Women over 40 should also receive a mammogram each year for a clearer picture of the breast tissue.
-For women with dense breast tissue, a 3-D mammogram may be recommended.
+Average risk women AGED 40 and OVER should also receive a mammogram each year for a clearer picture of the breast tissue.
+Newer 3-D mammograms provide a detailed view of the breast tissue, and are especially useful for women with dense breast tissue.

 When it comes to the early detection of breast cancer, you are not alone.
 Richmond University Medical Center’s Comprehensive Breast and Imaging Center offers personal risk assessments to help you better understand all your risk factors and create a breast cancer prevention strategy.
 Our highly trained medical staff will explain your risk factors, which risks you can modify and steps you can follow to maintain good breast health.